envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is a logical operator (what does it allow us to do)?
 A: It allows us to combine several expressions and from them produce a boolean value.

+#### C6

+Q: What is a conditional?
+A: It is a piece of code that allows us to evaluate if a condition is met and based on that to do something.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto